vasu31dev/playwright-ts/docs/ProjectStructure.md

   > **Tip**: Quickly rectify linting errors by running the `npm run lint:fix` command.
 Once resolved, you can proceed with commits if the Husky hook is successful.

+- **docs**: This directory hosts the images and document files referenced in README.md.

 - **tests**: This directory houses the framework setup, end-to-end test files, API tests, and associated utilities.
 The tests are organized as:

 - **setup**: This directory is pivotal for initializing the testing framework and setting up the environment.
 It contains configurations, initializations, and any global setups required for the tests to run.
 The [Framework and Page setup](FrameworkSetup.md) section provides a deeper dive into how the framework is structured and how pages are initialized for testing.